Selected theory-crafted character designs for League of Legends ◦ 2012

 R, Karma Venom - Lampyr infects all nearby allies and enemies with strange magics.

 Unleashes a large AoE of bugs that sting all champions and infect them for 5 seconds.
-Enemy MR is lowered, and if they drop below 25% of their current health at time of cast, they are stunned for 1.5 seconds.
-Ally MR is raised, and if they drop below 25% of current health at time of cast, they gain a damage-absorbing shield. (~100 sec CD)
+Enemy MR is lowered, and if they lose 25% of their max health while the debuff is active, they are stunned for 1.5 seconds.
+Ally MR is raised, and if they lose 25% of their max health while the buff is active, they gain 25% omnivamp for 3 seconds. (~100 sec CD)

 Utta - The Blood Shaman